-The day before the 2010 World Cup Finals in Johannesburg was an exciting time to travel from London to Entebbe.
-Kenyan Airline’s flight attendants wore black T-shirts with white lettering reading “Go Africa”.
-The new more important role the continent had assumed in the world was evident by pride filling the plane.
-The man who sat next to me was obviously a wealthy African living in London, impeccably dressed and sporting fancy travel bags and color coordinated leather moccasin footwear.
-As for me, well, although I sat next to him in business class, I traveled with scuffed-up carry-on bags tossed “to and fro” during my travels around the world and flip-flops so my feet would not hurt from swelling and forcing shoes on after the flight.
-That man, with his Oxford accent, turned to me with a cheeky grin and asked: “What team do you favour?”
-My ignorance of football must have been unmistakable after I demurred: “What teams are playing?”
-With a confuting tone, he countered in what must have been a quintessential “gotcha” moment for him: “The Netherlands and Spain, of course!”, as though, based on more advanced logical or reasonable deduction, he conclusively proved my question false or somehow faulty.
-Continuing: “I’m going to the games in Johannesburg!”
-I suppose I was simply out of balance or too self-absorbed with my going to Africa as a matter of first instance to pay attention to the conventional, and leaned against the back of my headrest for a nap.
+The day before the July 11, 2010, FIFA World Cup Finals in Johannesburg was exciting to travel from London to Entebbe.
+Kenyan Airlines’ flight attendants wore black T-shirts with bold, white letters reading, “Go Africa.”
+The new more critical role the African continent had assumed in the world’s economy was evident by pride filling the plane.
+The man who sat next to me was obviously a wealthy black South African now living in London, impeccably well dressed and sporting expensive Louis Vuitton travel bags and color-coordinated leather moccasin footwear.
+Although I sat next to him in business class, I traveled with scuffed-up carry-on bags tossed to and fro during my travels around the world and flip-flops to avoid having to force shoes on swollen feet after our long flight ended.
+That man, with his Oxford accent, turned to me with a cheeky grin and asked, “What team do you favour?”
+My unfamiliarity with football must have been palpable after I demurred, questioning: “What teams are playing?”
+With a confuting tone, he countered in what must have been a quintessential gotch-ya moment, considering our relatively brief encounter together: “Well, the Netherlands and Spain, of course!”, as though, based on some sort of more advanced logical or reasoned deduction than my mere native talents possessed, he conclusively proved my query to be blatantly disingenuous.
+Incessantly, he volunteered: “I’m going to the games in Johannesburg!”
+I was not able to respond topically other than an amiable, “Enjoy your trip”.
+I suppose I was simply out of balance or too self-absorbed with my going to the African continent as a matter of the first instance to pay attention to the conventional sporting event of the year.
+For whatever reason, I did not want to engage in a tête-à-tête about the football game in Johannesburg.
+After the flight attendants had served our meal, I reclined my seat and leaned back against my headrest for a nap.

 — To Be Continued —